-Lhaten kept me shivering in the cold for some time explaining how things had gone, but once I found that everything was safe I insisted on pushing on; and not long afterward we came under the great gloomy castle and entered the little town which lies at its foot.
-In accordance with instructions, Satan and Lhaten had found lodgings in a little rest-house on the outskirts of the Kampa Dzong, so that once arrived there we had not far to go.
+Lhaten kept me shivering in the cold for some time explaining how things had gone, but once I found that everything was safe I insisted on pushing on, and not long afterwards we came under the great gloomy castle and entered the little town which lies at its foot.
+In accordance with instructions, "Satan" and Lhaten had found lodgings in a little rest-house on the outskirts of the Kampa Dzong, so that, once arrived at the town, we had not far to go.

-By chance we had come to this town at the time when a small local fair was held, which was largely attended by the small traders and peasantry of the surrounding villages.
-The local rest-houses were all completely full.
-Satan, indeed, as master, was allowed to share a room in the house itself with one or two petty merchants, but I and the other servants were forced to spend the night on the roof.
-This being of course flat, we suffered no great inconvenience, except that we were exposed to the terrible night cold.
-Although sleeping inside, Satan took advantage of his position to procure all of our best blankets, so that we were forced to face the night with but a single blanket apiece, no small matter when the thermometer registered thirty degrees below zero.
+By chance we had come to Kampa Dzong at the time when a local fair was held.
+This was largely attended by the small traders and peasantry of the surrounding villages.
+The town rest-houses were all completely full.
+"Satan," indeed, as master, was allowed to share a room in the house itself with one or two petty merchants, but the other servants and I were forced to spend the night on the roof.
+This, being, of course, flat, caused no great inconvenience, except that it exposed us to the terrible night cold.
+Although sleeping inside, "Satan" took advantage of his position to procure all of our best blankets, so that we were forced to face the night with but a single blanket apiece-no small matter when the thermometer registered 30° below zero!

-Lhaten and the other two servants prepared themselves for this ordeal by going down to the communal room-used as a kitchen-underneath, and taking a hot and stupendous supper, washed down by huge drafts of chang, or Tibetan beer, which they also drank hot.
-I had not yet acquired enough courage to face the crowd that gathers in every Tibetan inn and remained on the cold roof, telling Lhaten to say that I was ill and had to go to bed immediately.
+Lhaten and the other two servants prepared themselves for this ordeal by going down to the communal-room-used as a kitchen-underneath, and taking a hot and stupendous supper, washed down by huge draughts of chang, or Tibetan beer, which they also drank hot.
+I had not yet acquired enough courage to face the crowd that gathers in every Tibetan inn, and remained on the cold roof, telling Lhaten to say that I was ill and had to go to bed immediately.
 On this excuse he managed to bring some food up to me.
-Any one who noticed must have thought that for an invalid I ate surprisingly well, but it must not be forgotten that we came very near starvation in the passes and that in my joy at seeing food again I wanted to devour everything in sight.
+Anyone who noticed must have thought that, for an invalid, I ate surprisingly well, but it must not be forgotten that we came very near starvation in the passes, and in my joy at seeing food again, I wanted to devour everything in sight.

-The festivities continued for some time down-stairs, and as I lay on the roof shivering with cold I was fearful every moment that in their bibulous merriment the servants might let fall some words of the true nature of things.
-I had given orders for an early start the next morning, however, and so before long the party came up the rickety ladder and settled down to sleep.
-Soon their snores told me that for the next few hours, at least, they were not likely to get into mischief.
+The festivities downstairs continued for some time, and as I lay on the roof shivering with cold, I was fearful every moment that, in their bibulous merriment, the servants might let fall some words as to the true nature of things.
+I had given orders for an early start the next morning, however, so before long the party came up the rickety ladder and settled down to sleep.
+Soon their snores told me that, for the next few hours at least, they were not likely to get into mischief.

 I was less fortunate in my attempts at repose.
 The cold, which increased hour by hour, was so insistent that every time I dozed off it seemed to claw me awake again.
-Besides the nervous excitement of the venture, the responsibility which it entailed prevented that relaxation which was necessary for sleep; and at last, giving up the job as hopeless, I sat up and surveyed the moonlight panorama.
-The kindly night hid the dirtiness of the streets and made the castle which loomed on the hill appear very impressive.
+Besides the nervous excitement of the venture, the responsibility which it entailed prevented that relaxation which was necessary for sleep, and at last giving up the job as hopeless, I sat up and surveyed the moonlight panorama.
+The kindly night hid the dirtiness of the streets, and made the castle which loomed on the hill appear very impressive.